 - Household income combined must be at 50% or less of the Area Medium Income.

 - Housing status—must be in permanent housing; homeless and scheduled to obtain permanent housing within 90 days; or, homeless after exiting permanent housing within the last 90 days.

 - Clients will be screened with the use of a screening eligibility tool to determine their eligibility for homeless prevention services.

 The SSVFP is designed to provide supportive services to help each veteran family increase and develop self-sufficiency within their housing environment.
 Comprehensive case management is of primary importance and a case manager is assigned to each family unit and is responsible for providing a comprehensive assessment of needs, formulation of a Family Services Plan (FSP), and the implementation and management of the FSP.
 The case manager will assist the resident in obtaining access to needed resources, offered within the program or in the community.
-Resources to be provided within the program include:

 - Case management

 - Crisis intervention

 - Referrals to life skills training on issues such as parenting, budgeting, health care and home maintenance

 - Income support services—employment services & benefits support/assistance

 - Assistance with securing donations such as furniture and clothing